NOAA-PSL/score-db/README.md

 ```
 Values which can be null or not provided: elevation_unit, forecast_hour, ensemble_member

-Note: for a successful PUT call, the experiment, region, and metric type referenced in the body must already be registered.
+Note: for a successful PUT call, the experiment, region, and metric type referenced in the body must already be registered using the score_db_base.py.
+See the first example above on How To Register an Experiment.
+The process is the same for the other data types.

 ### Harvest Metrics Dictionary
 Harvest metrics only accepts PUT calls, therefore a method is not required.
 Any GET call for metrics should be through 'expt_metrics'.